PestiBytes Episode 2 PestiByte Icon

 SANDRA: Good to know.
 Is there any way to get all the pesticide residue off?

 ANDREA: There is no 100% effective way to get pesticide residues off fruits and vegetables.
 It's very important, though, to have a diet full of fruits and vegetables.
-A diet rich with a variety of fruits and vegetables is very important for health and disease prevent.
+A diet rich with a variety of fruits and vegetables is very important for health and disease prevention.

 SANDRA: Well, that's great information to know.
 Thanks!